 Result:

-Awesome, as you can see, the blue curve is the actual test set, and the red curve is the predicted prices !
-Notice that the stock price recently is increasing, as we predicted.
+Excellent, as you can see, the blue curve is the actual test set, and the red curve is the predicted prices!
+Notice that the stock price has recently been increasing, as we predicted.

 Since we set SPLIT_BY_DATE